 Del Lafountain, STCF Owner, is a 34 year Tahoe resident and has primarily done most of his training outdoors.
 He is an avid back country skier, mountain biker, and has completed over 60 Adventure Races.
 Upon starting CrossFit over four years ago, he has fallen in love with the challenge and commitment required to be a Master’s CrossFit Level 1 athlete.
-Like Tim Anderson, Del competed at the CrossFit Games in the Master’s Division in 2013.
+Del competed at the CrossFit Games in the Master’s Division in 2013.
 He made his mark on the CrossFit Community and continues to inspire everyone around him.

 Del is a Level 1 Certified instructor and has completed the Coach’s Prep Certificate and the Olympic Weightlifting Certificate, and CrossFit Competitor’s Certificate.
 Del runs the intermediate program at South Tahoe CrossFit and loves the challenge of turning couch potatoes into athletes.

 Tom Moldenhauer, STCF Owner, is CrossFit Level I certified and also holds CrossFit Olympic Lifting, CrossFit Endurance, and CrossFit Mobility specialty certifications.
 He does the majority of the programming for our athletes.
 His background in teaching and wildland firefighting, as well as his passion for just about any sport, helps him direct the programming of the daily workouts to help our athletes improve and succeed in whatever endeavor they choose.